Digging into contrastive learning for robust depth estimation with diffusion models: Method

 As shown in Fig. \ref{trinity} (b), without further guidance, simply gathering the depth map can easily lead to network collapse \cite{simsiam}.
 The self-supervised methods \cite{zcq, iccv} solve this by providing additional photometric guidance, but this guidance is not accurate enough and requires twice the training time (Eq.\ref{ph} is calculated twice for $\textbf{I}_{a \rightarrow t}$ and $\textbf{I}_{a \rightarrow t}^\prime$ separately).

 In diffusion models, we discovered that in Eq. \ref{forward1}, the added noise $\epsilon$, which is sampled from $ \mathcal{N}\left( {0, I} \right)$, can serve as a perfect guiding anchor for the estimated noise $\epsilon_\theta$ in Eq. \ref{ddimloss} and do not require any extra annotation.
-Let $\epsilon_{\theta}$ and $\epsilon_{\theta,\text {aug }}$ represent the noise prediction for the clear image \textbf{I} and augment image $\textbf{I}_{aug}$.
+Let $\epsilon_{\theta}$ and $\epsilon_{\theta,\text {aug }}$ represent the noise predictions for the clear image \textbf{I} and augment image $\textbf{I}_{aug}$, respectively.
 Once these noises are identical and accurate, the final denoising depth will demonstrate consistency and robustness.
-Hence, as shown in Fig. \ref{pipline}(c), we reformulate a novel noise-level trinity contrast scheme as:
+Hence, as shown in Fig. \ref{pipline}(c), we reformulate $L_{ddim}$ as a novel noise-level trinity loss:

 where $\eta_{1}$ and $\eta_{2}$ are set to 0.5 and 1, respectively .
 With the natural and perfect sampled noise label, the proposed trinity can stably gather the pair of estimated noises toward an optimal anchor position.
 We also experimentally prove its superiority to the other two traditional strategies in Section \ref{multi-xr}.